 MSA usually starts between the ages of 40-60 years, it can affect people younger and older but isn't known to occur in people under the age of 30.
-MSA does not appear to be hereditary although current research is examining whether or not there is a genetic predisposition to develop the disease.
+MSA does not appear to be hereditary although current research is examining if individuals may have a genetic predisposition to develop the disease.
 The importance of environmental factors is not clear and there is still much to understand about the condition.
 We do know it is not infectious or contagious and has no connection with the much more common neurological disease, multiple sclerosis (MS).